How To Choose The Best Baby Bottle – 5 Things To Consider

 Nipple Material

-There are three main types of nipples that you’ll find when looking for a baby bottle: latex, silicone and soft plastic.
-Each one has its benefits and drawbacks so here is some more information about each type of nipple.
+There are three main types of nipples that you’ll find when looking for a baby bottle: latex, silicone, and soft plastic.
+Each one has its benefits and drawbacks, so here is more information about each type of nipple.

 • Latex nipples have been popular in Europe for decades but weren’t introduced to the United States until recently.
-The main advantage of latex is that it’s soft and flexible, which makes them great for babies who are just learning to drink from a bottle.
+The main advantage of latex is it’s soft and flexible, making it great for babies just learning to drink from a bottle.
 They also tend to be very easy on the teeth and gums of your little one.
 The downside is that they can get chewed up over time, especially if your baby has an oral aversion or sensory processing disorder.

-• Silicone is also gaining popularity because it doesn’t impart any taste onto milk like latex can.
+• Silicone is also gaining popularity because it doesn’t impart any taste onto milk-like latex can.
 Silicone nipples are made from a medical-grade silicone called Polydimethylsiloxane (PDMS).
 This material is hypoallergenic and doesn’t have any BPA or phthalate content.
 They are used for breastfed babies because they’re more flexible and can mimic the movement of a mother’s breast.
-Because silicone is more flexible than other materials, it may be less durable if you’re using your bottle often or if you want to use it as an overnight option.
+Because silicone is more flexible than other materials, it may be less durable if you use your bottle often or want to use it as an overnight option.

 • Soft-plastic nipples are more common than they once were due to their affordability and relative lack of odor compared with latex or silicone—but they may not be your best bet if you’re worried about BPA exposure.
-“It’s true that some plastics contain leachable BPA (bisphenol A), which is an endocrine disruptor that may affect how hormones work in babies’ bodies,” says Dr. Jennifer Shu, MD, FAAP (American Academy of Pediatrics).
+“Some plastics indeed contain leachable BPA (bisphenol A), which is an endocrine disruptor that may affect how hormones work in babies’ bodies,” says Dr. Jennifer Shu, MD, FAAP (American Academy of Pediatrics).
 “However, most companies now use polypropylene plastic instead.”

 Nipple Shape